Amazon trade-in

 "How might we offer promotions to make a purchase using trade-in?"

-The trade-in information provided to the customer was confusing and did not align with operations' ability to reject fewer trade-ins.
-Growth required consistent system-level thinking to provide clear instructions to the customer, while avoiding fragmentation duplicated effort.
+The trade-in information provided to customers was confusing and did not align with operations’ ability to reject fewer trade-ins.
+Growth required consistent system-level thinking to provide clear instructions while avoiding fragmentation and duplicated effort.

 "How might we make it as frictionless as possible for a customer to prepare their old phone for trade-in?"

 Different experiences between trade-in programs and marketplaces created confusion and drop-off.
-Customers want to understand how trade-in works and what value it offers, not which program it is procured by.
+Customers wanted to understand how trade-in worked and what value it offered, not which program managed it.

 "How might we make it seamless to the customer, their trade-in being handled by more than one program within Amazon?"